 Affordable, Accessible Health Care

 Making health care more accessible and affordable is one of the most important issues facing our country.
 Planned Parenthood’s health centers are an integral part of New York State’s health care safety net.
-Many women, including the majority of our patients, do not have general practitioner and rely on us as their primary source of health care.
+Many individuals, including the majority of our patients, do not have general practitioner and rely on us as their primary source of health care.
 Ensuring that care is adequately funded and available to those in need is important for all of our communities.